jasonbariwix/Jasonbariwix/README.md

 - 👨‍🎨 I’m currently working as a Tech Writer for Wix Academy DevEd Team contributing to Wix Engineering online learning programs.
 Experienced using Wix Velo, Editors and also a Hubspot CMS/CRM Developer.

-- :seedling: Exploring new technologies in Wix, learning about Backend Engineering, Production Engineering and about the vast Wix ecosystem from brilliant engineering minds!
+- :seedling: Exploring new technologies in Wix, learning about Backend Engineering, Production Engineering, Infra, Onboarding processes and about the vast Wix ecosystem from brilliant engineering minds!

-- :zap: In my free time, I build sites in Wix using Velo and write blog posts and articles for fun.
+- :zap: In my free time, I build sites in Wix using Velo and the Wix Editors.
+I also like to write blog posts and articles - Dev related, of course 😏.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://my.linkedin.com/showcase/wix-engineering)